 The user interface and the course contents are beginner-friendly.
 Still, as you develop their skills throughout the learning process, you might find the courses not helpful later.

-More content needs to be added for upper-intermediate and advanced learners who have already crossed the lower intermediate level.
+More content must be added for upper-intermediate and advanced learners who have already crossed the lower-intermediate level.

 Forget about fluency; even reaching an advanced level is wishful thinking.
 You won’t get anywhere nearby using apps like Busuu.

 This isn’t specifically negative for this app, but this is true for nearly all online language learning.

 Their A1, A2, B1, and B2 levels aren’t the same as CEFR-based French DELF, Spanish DELE, CAPLE Portuguese, German Zertifikat Deutsch, or Italian CILS.

 If you want to learn advanced, consider a language institute or find a teacher.
 You can also gain from other resources like books, audio, podcasts, and video lessons.

 As an English speaker, you have plenty of choices.

 What if you want to learn Korean as a Japanese speaker or dive into Spanish as a Hindi native?